JuliaPhylo/PhyloNetworks.jl/README.md

 for easier download.

 Do not copy-paste into a "smart" text-editor.
-Instead, save the file directly into your working directory using "save link as".
+Instead, save the file directly into your working directory using "save link as" or "download linked file as".
 This file contains 10 trees, each in parenthetical format on 6 taxa like this: